 ‘Bed and Breakfast’

-Have you ever stayed at a B&B?
+Have you ever stayed at a B&B (or AirBnB)?
 Where you get to sleep in a comfy bed with breakfast to keep you well fed?

 Let me share a scenario I’ve seen many times before: